jeaninemjordan/UFOs/README.md

 ### Summary

 Overall, this analysis and webpage could be improved with a multitude of changes.
 To start, the provided dataset does not allow the user to conduct a comprehensive analysis outside of January, 2010 in the United States.
 If this dataset were to include live data listing both historical and current as well as global criteria, a much more thorough analysis could be conducted.
-Interactive heatmaps also searchable by time specifications would be a great addition to this concept, allowing the user to visaulaize UFO phenomena by region as well as by time period.
-To expand on these suggestions, a latest news section that populates the most current UFO news articles would also be a relevent and insightful addition to this webpage.
-An archive tab listing historical UFO reports would add to the researchable depth of this page as well.
+Interactive heatmaps also searchable by time specifications would be a great addition to this concept, allowing the user to visualize UFO phenomena by region as well as by time period.
+To expand on these suggestions, a "latest news" section that populates the most current UFO news articles would also be a relevent and insightful addition to this webpage.
+An archive tab listing historical UFO articles would add to the researchable depth of this page as well.
 A search function allowing the user to choose date ranges instead of specific dates would also be beneficial to the webpage's functionality, as would allowing the user to search using non-case sensitive parameters (currently, the user must use case sensistive entries).

 ### "We must ask ourselves...are they really a hoax?
 Are we truly alone?
 Or are we being lied to?" - Fox Mulder, the X-Files, Season 10: My Struggle